jocelynfriday/EPRResources/README.md

     <br></br>
     <b>Sex</b> The Demographics \texttt{sex} field was taken as the authoritative version for an individual's sex.
     <br></br>
     [!NOTE] Ethnicity is not recorded in the demographics file, though it is recorded in multiple other datasets, including the Scottish Morbidity Records and Scottish Care Information (SCI) Diabetes.
-Each dataset has a different level of granularity (e.g., `White' versus `White - Scottish' or `White - British').
+Each dataset has a different level of granularity (e.g., 'White' versus 'White - Scottish' or 'White - British').
   </details>
     <details>
 <summary><b><i>Deaths</i></b></summary>